-If you don’t already know how pellet grills work, you should.
+If you don’t already know how pellet smokers work, you should.
 They are by far the easiest way of smoking delicacies like ribs, brisket, salmon and turkey.
 Just set your desired cooking temp and walk away.
-Pellet grills will maintain your set temp and keep smoking as long as you replenish the wood pellet fuel—even overnight if necessary.
+Pellet smokers will maintain your set temp and keep smoking as long as you replenish the wood pellet fuel—even overnight if necessary.
 They are outdoor kitchen ovens with smoke.
-Click here to learn more about pellet grills.
+Click here to learn more about pellet smokers.

 The pellet hopper will hold nine pounds of wood pellets.
 Green Mountain sells pellets in four different blends of wood offering a selection of smoke profiles.
 You can use other manufacturers’ pellets provided that they are intended for cooking and use hardwoods.
 (The user is cautioned to avoid fuel intended for home heating as it will likely contain harmful additives not found in food grade wood pellets.)